The Gingerbread Man

 It was announced in 1995 that PolyGram took on the project and The Gingerbread Man would be one the first movies to be released by the huge company’s new distribution division set to launch in 1997.
 The new Polygram distribution arm would handle more commercial fare than their corporate sibling Gramercy.
 Polygram’s subsidiary Island Pictures would handle the production of The Gingerbread Man.

-Polygram financed The Gingerbread Man for $25 million and problems arose over Altman’s insistence to cast Robert Downey Jr., who had become so expensive to insure after numerous cocaine and heroin arrests, that the production could not afford him.
+The budget for The Gingerbread Man was $25 million and Polygram financed.
+Problems arose over Altman’s insistence to cast Robert Downey Jr., who had become so expensive to insure after numerous cocaine and heroin arrests, that the production could not afford him.
 It would have cost over $1M to insure Downey, so they went into production without insurance for the actor.
 After filming completed, a nasty PR spat landed unwanted media attention when The Gingerbread Man did not test well and Polygram hired another editor to recut the movie and change the music.
 Altman demanded his name be removed from the picture and the fall 1997 release date was scrapped during the feud.

 Island Pictures founder Chris Blackwell quit in protest of the movie being taken away from Altman and then Polygram shuttered Island Pictures at the end of 1997.
 Polygram then tested their cut, which pulled in even worse scores than Altman’s version, so the studio reinstated the original edit, but vindictively buried the movie.
 The Gingerbread Man was re-dated for January 23, 1998 and the movie had little support from the studio and barely any signs of marketing.

 The Gingerbread Man would be just the second release for Polygram after the disappointing domestic gross of The Game (1997).
 The movie was dumped into 8 theaters opening weekend and pulled in $118,278.
 During its limited run, The Gingerbread Man expanded to just 30 theaters and the domestic run stalled at only $1,677,131.

 Two months later Kenneth Branagh toplined another Polygram release, the lower budgeted The Proposition, which he refused to promote after the studio intentionally botched the release of The Gingerbread Man.
 The movie had a small overseas release, where it pulled in $1.2M.